I like helping others hold difficult life experiences, make room for feelings, and cultivate the future they want for

 Through my experience, I have learned that there is no single way to develop, grow, or heal.
 We can only be teachable, have compassion for self and others and do our best to live as authentically as possible.
-I’d be a liar if I told you that coming up with an entire page about who I am, (that is appealing) was easy.
 I have a lot of lived experience in the things I specialize in now—anxiety, poor self-image, and managing stress and life transitions as a young adult.
 It takes a lot of work to practice what I preach, consistently.

 What Does Therapy with Me Look Like?

 How Do I Know We’ll be a Good Fit?

 I‘ve struggled with authenticity—doing the things consistent with who I am and loving the body I’m in— and chances are, you have too.
 Most of us know the pressure of living up to the Wonder Woman standard.
 Well, Wonder Woman is cool, but I think it’s even cooler to be everyday brave.
 According to the Irish origin, my full name means Brave Little Rock, but I’ve always felt anything but brave.
 I’ve always felt more like an “anxious pebble”.
 To live up to the name and believe I could be brave, I’ve spent my young adulthood channeling courage and finding sincere motivation, to live and love (myself and others) authentically.
 Now I can claim to be a Brave Little Rock, because I know that brave is when I live and love genuinely and wholeheartedly.

 I’m also a woman of color with a human body.